R-M-D-R/monopoly-simulator/README.md

 The goal is to provide a data-driven view of Monopoly: instead of relying on intuition, we estimate which properties generate the most traffic and therefore the most potential rent.

+## Motivation

+While watching a family game of Monopoly, I became curious whether the “best” properties are actually the ones players assume.
+This project applies probability, statistics, and simulation to analyze Monopoly using real mechanics rather than intuition.

 ## Features

-- 🎲 Realistic dice rolling with doubles logic
+- Realistic dice rolling with doubles logic
-- 🚔 Jail rules (three doubles sends you to jail, doubles to escape, third attempt forces exit)
+- Jail rules (three doubles sends you to jail, doubles to escape, third attempt forces exit)
-- 🃏 Chance and Community Chest card effects
-- 🔁 Monte Carlo simulation of millions of turns
+- Monte Carlo simulation of millions of turns
-- 📊 Landing frequency analysis
+- Landing frequency analysis
-- 📈 Visualization of space visit probabilities
+- Visualization of space visit probabilities

+## Technologies

+- Python
+- Pandas
+- NumPy
+- Matplotlib

 ---